When you’re pedaling for hours every day with few distractions, a simple “click… click… click… “ can drive you absolutely out of your mind.

-Unfamiliar bike noises can be stressful under any circumstances, but especially while bikepacking or touring.
-We depend on our loyal steeds to get us to water, shelter, pizza, and the next hot shower, wherever that may be.
+Strange bike noises can be stressful under any circumstances, but especially while bikepacking or touring.
+We depend on our loyal steeds to get us to water, shelter, pizza, and the next hot shower.

 It’s natural to wonder if a new squeak, click, rattle, or clank is going to leave us stranded in the middle of nowhere, covered in grease and surrounded by bicycle parts, shaking our fists in frustration at the indifferent sky.